-RATIONALE: 74% of students at Somerset schools located in the west Broward region scored a level 3 or above in the 2019 testing year.
+RATIONALE: 90% of students at the HP school, Somerset Davie, scored a level 3 or above in the 2019 testing year.

 Mathematics:

 Grades 3-5 Mathematics Baseline: 65% (based on BCPS 2019, Average of FSA Mathematics Scores)

 GOAL: At least 70% of students in grades 3rd -5th will score a level 3 or higher in Mathematics, as evidenced by scoring proficient or higher on the Florida Standards Assessment (FSA) in Mathematics within the first year of operation.